ATGardner/atgardner.github.com/_posts/2014-08-05-day-116-highway-140-to-campsite-near.markdown

 We had some rain during the night.
 I like it when I hear rain drops on my tent, and everything is dry and safe.

 In the morning I left just after Frank.
-I caught up to him several miles later, where some strange trail signs made or clear we had no idea which way was the pct.
+I caught up to him several miles later, where some strange trail signs made or clear we had no idea which way was the PCT.
 We gave a good guess, and were right.

 Further on during the day, I started passing most of the hikers that went ahead yesterday and camped further than me.
 Just a bit after passing Rimshot and Kit, I made another stumble and managed to snap my pole again!
 I quickly looked back, to make sure nobody saw me almost fall.
 But snapping the pole was way more annoying.
 At least I snapped the lower section now, so I still have a good top and a good bottom sections.
 But I won't buy a new Gossamar Gear pole.
 I might just buy a cheap one in rei in Bend.